wmhall/psych-7p05/peer-evaluation-guidelines.md

 You will find your classmates' homework posted on the BrightSpace discussion forum called Homework Peer Review.
 This is the same place where you posted your homework submission.
 Note that your classmates' posts will only be visible to you after the homework submission deadline.

-For each homework, you have been assigned to review three of your classmates' work.
+For each homework, you have been assigned to review two of your classmates' work.
 The peer review assignments can be found on BrightSpace.

 For each peer review, create an R project (e.g., `peer-review-hw01-01.Rproj`).